-Although my eyes were shut, it felt like I could still see ahead, even clearer than when I was awake.
+My eyes were shut.
+Yet I could still see ahead, even clearer than when I was awake.
 Shapes of every size and color floated in a weightless vacuum before where my eyes would have been, passing by without rhyme or reason.
-For hours, I was so mesmerized by the collage of shapes that I may as well not have been asleep; I would not have fluttered just the same.
+Had it been hours?
+I was so mesmerized by the collage of shapes that I may as well not have been asleep; my eyes would not have fluttered just the same.

-A current of shapes lurched suddenly upwards – if one could call it up.
+A whoosh came out of me as a current of shapes lurched suddenly upwards.
+If one could call it up.
 I had followed every contour of their paths ever since I had fallen asleep and not once had I seen this happen.
-Was it a pure happenstance – or could I replicate this phenomenon on purpose?
+Was it a random anomaly, a blip on a malfunctioning screen?
+Or could it happen again?

-My body had fallen back into deep sleep as quickly as it had come out of it.
-I would have to wait for an amount of time that seemed so short, but would have felt like an eternity if I had been awake.
-Fortunately, I was not in the least concerned with time in this place.
-Otherwise I might have drawn such bated breath that I would pass out.
-For if I could truly control my dreams, could I bring him back?
+As if answering my question, my body fell back into deep sleep as quickly as it had come out.
+I waited for a time that seemed so short, but would have felt like an eternity if I had been fully awake.
+Fortunately, I was not in the least concerned with time in this place that seemed suspended between reality and dream.
+Otherwise, I might have drawn such bated breath that I would pass out.
+For if I dreamed of him coming back to me, could it then actually happen in reality?

-Finally, as the next opportunity came by, I creaked my eyelids upwards in that seemingly vain thought, that wish too good to be true.
-A set of triangles obeyed my command for an ever so infinitesimal moment, drifting through the boundless aether like puffs of white smoke through clouds.
-They echoed back with the tiniest of whispers, so insubstantial as to be imperceptible to the eye.
+I drifted into and then out of sleep.
+Then the next opportunity came by.
+I creaked my eyelids upwards.
+It was a seemingly vain thought, a wish too good to be true.
+A set of triangles obeyed my command for an ever so infinitesimal moment.
+Drifting through boundless aether like puffs of white smoke through equally white clouds.
+They pulled me back under the dreamy sea.
+I dived after them like precious pearls on the ocean floor.
+Echoes flew back at me.
+Then came the tiniest of whispers.
+So insubstantial as to be imperceptible to the eye.
 Except to me.
-For I knew what to look for.

-The sound of a guitar, played by the only one who could make a guitar sound like that.
+For only one man could make a guitar sound like this.

-I was so familiar with that sound that it spoke to me louder than anything else in the world.
-I forced my eyelids into an upward creak, desperate to catch the trail before it disappeared completely even beyond my heightened senses.
+I was all too familiar with that sound.
+It sang to me louder than anything.
+I forced my eyelids into an upward creak, desperate to catch its trail.
+“Don’t let it disappear.
+You need this.”
+My heightened senses would let me know.
 Every time I came within milliseconds of failing.
 Until one time, the sound seemed to grow in strength of its own volition, like its source was steadily approaching me from far away.

-As it passed by them, the shapes began to twist and morph like a rainbow being sucked towards a black hole in slow motion.
-It commanded them with such authority that I could only sit back and watch in awe at the ease with which it ushered them into curves, rows and columns all at once.
-I realized that this alternate state of consciousness had transcended all known dimensions.
-That things could be done here that could never be done in the known world.
+It passed by the panoply of shapes.
+They began to twist and morph, colors of a rainbow being sucked towards a black hole in slow motion.
+The sound conducted them with authority.
+1…2…3…4…like it was possible to actually count here now.
+It ushered them into curves, rows and columns all at once.
+I could only watch in awe.
+How easy it held sway over them.
+I realized that this dream had transcended all known dimensions.
+That things could happen here that could never happen in the known world.

-There was a strange rhythm and flow to the waveforms surrounding me.
-If I had seen this in the known world, I would not have recognized it.
-But here, they collected together into patterns that looked suspiciously like the cadence of drums, bass and guitars.
+The waveforms rippled around me with a strange rhythm and flow.
+I would not have recognized it, but here.
+They melted into patterns that looked suspiciously like the cadence of drums, bass, and guitars.
 And yet they rippled with immeasurably more depth and color than I had ever been aware of before.
 Perhaps I knew it was there, but could never put my finger on it.
-But in this alternate dimension, I could.
-And once more, I had tapped into that something intangible that I had been chasing for my whole career.
-The intangible fueled me as I mentally willed myself, as best I knew how without it in front of me, to pluck the strings of my instrument.
-After several attempts sputtered into silence, finally a cavernous note resonated through the weightless vacuum of space, slowly grounding it in a facsimile of gravity.
-Even as a disembodied synthesizer floated into nowhere, the steady drum beat kept its pulse on the ground.
-These disjointed sketches of musical ideas were quickly meshing together into a song playing inside my dream.
+Except in this higher dimension.
+I had tapped into that something intangible that I had been chasing for my whole career.
+The walls of this studio showed erosion from screams of frustration from fruitlessly trying to tap into it.
+Until the walls of realization (thankfully only figuratively) caved in the long-neglected words of my first music teacher:

+A cavernous note resonated through this weightless space, slowly grounding it in a facsimile of gravity.
+A disembodied synthesizer droned like fireflies in the night.
+It floated into nowhere.
+Flickered on and off.
+A steady drum beat kept its pulse on the ground.
+Firmly rooting me into this place of pure imagination.
+Disjointed sketches of spontaneous musical ideas were quickly meshing together into a full-fledged song playing inside my dream.
 It was like we were together again, jamming out a song out of pure improvisation.
 Words never occurred to us because we never needed any words to say to each other.

 “Have I been here before?”

-As I awakened, the rainbow of colors around me was compressed and distorted beyond recognition, as if being squashed into a tunnel a millimeter wide.
-I clutched tightly onto the memory of the song like a mother grasping the hand of her child drowning in a squally sea.
+I awakened suddenly in slow enough motion to witness the rainbow of colors around me compress and distort beyond recognition, as if being squashed into a tunnel a millimeter wide.
+I clutched tightly onto the memory of the song like my own child sinking into a squally sea.
 For without all the happy memories of a life and a catalog of music that we shared together, I would be the one pulled overboard to drown.

 Chapter 4: Night Session, Part 1

-All the color was washed away in an instant.
-The sun had gone out for the night, leaving me deserted in an expanse of gray, lonely shadows with ghostly silhouettes only ever so faintly visible in the furthest corners of the room.
+The sun had gone out for the night.
+I was deserted in an expanse of gray, lonely shadows.
+Ghostly silhouettes only ever so faintly visible in the furthest corners of the room.
 I could hardly see my hand in front of my face, so thick was the blanket of darkness that draped the frosty air.
 But I still knew where I was from the silhouettes alone.

-I basically lived inside the studio now.
-Whenever I wasn’t being visited by my friends paying their deepest respects and offering their condolences – or I just couldn’t bear to see another of their faces.
-The sound-proof walls had become my barrier against the pain and sorrow that besieged me every hour I remained awake.
+I ate, slept, basically lived inside my studio now.
+Whenever I wasn’t being visited by my friends paying their deepest respects and condolences – or I just couldn’t bear to see another of their faces.
+The sound-proof walls had become my fortress against the pain and sorrow that relentlessly besieged me every hour I remained awake.
+The redemptive bliss was short-lived.
+All that endured in its wake was pain bereft of inspiration and a thousand ways to medicate it.
 Here, I could create my own world where the only sounds I heard were those that he made, as if he was still inside there with me.

-The night seemed to drag on endlessly as I put pen to paper and finger to knob inside the studio.
-My last dream sequence was filled with such creative energy that it impelled me to discharge it.
-Scattered fragments of ideas from many years of blood, sweat and tears shed together flashed through my mind like strobe lights painting a Jackson Pollock.
+Scattered fragments of ideas built from blood, sweat and tears shed together flashed through my mind like strobe lights painting a Jackson Pollock.
 I could not even begin to fathom putting them all together on my own.
 Because I never had to.

-Here had been the place where we worked out all of our music together.
+We’d worked out all of our music together in this studio.
+One idea excited another to spark a limitless fusion reaction.
 But now I have to get used to composing alone.
-He always elevated all of my greatest ideas even further, and turned even my worst ideas into works of genius.
+He always elevated all of my greatest ideas even further.
+Even my worst ideas became works of genius.
 Now, every note I write without him feels like a mistake.
-How will I ever know if I am anything apart from him?
+Before I even asked the question, an echo came from the corner of the room, word-for-word: “how will you…I…ever know if you are anything apart from him?“

-I touched a single lit match to the very last wick in the house, watching its embers flare up into a lonely bulwark against the enveloping embrace of resignation that had already engulfed the rooms around me.
-It kept alive the memory of the hope for myself that I discovered inside these walls many evenings ago.
-I never gazed once down at any of the instruments I was playing, for I knew if I did, I would lose sight of the light of the candle, and with it, all of my hope.
+I touched a single lit match to the very last wick in the house.
+Its embers flared into a lonely bulwark against the enveloping embrace of resignation that had already engulfed the rooms around me, lying in wait outside the door for me to surrender.
+It sustained the memory of the hope for myself that I discovered inside these walls some evenings ago.
+I never gazed once down at any of the instruments I was playing.
+I couldn’t lose sight of the light of the candle, and with it, all my hope.

-I remembered a passage from one of our favorite songs.
-We called that part “Irretrievably Lost Imagination.”
-It stoked a fire of imagination within me, my fingers eager to add the experience of another thousand days of life into the passage.
-But, as I soon sensed, I could no longer play without subconsciously adding the experience of one day that seemed to overshadow all the others.
-Literally, in a sense, as it felt like everything I had imagined those thousand days had, in an instant, been irretrievably lost.
+A passage from one of our favorite songs kept the candle burning as it stoked a fire of imagination within me.
+Ironically, we called that part “Irretrievably Lost Imagination.”
+Dummm, doooooooooooh…the two root notes rang unresolved into a now even more vacuous solitude.
+My fingers slithered across the fretboard, eager to add the experience of another thousand days.
+But, as I soon sensed, I could no longer play without subconsciously adding the experience of one day whose meaning seemed to overshadow all others.
+Literally, in a sense.
+No longer ironic in retrospect.
+Just eerie.
+Like everything I had imagined those thousand days had, in an instant, been irretrievably lost.

+Screech, went my fingers as they regularly slipped off the frets, barely even hanging onto the neck whose rosewood pierced with thorn.
 I kept composing without knowing why I was still even trying.
-What little I could see from the light of the candle was blurring, and at first I thought it was the smoke, until I realized that as my focus continued to wane, each note grew more distorted until the sound coagulated into a haze so thick that my senses were beginning to erode away.
+What little I could see from the light of the candle was blurring.
+At first, I thought it was the smoke.
+Until I realized that as my focus waned, each note grew more distorted.
+The sound coagulated into a haze so thick that my senses were eroding.
 For the first time, I contemplated whether I was still sane – or whether this was the dream, and whenever I closed my eyes was when I lived in reality.

-I felt the mysterious ticking noise grow weaker, and wondered if it was really coming to an end, or if it was just my senses failing completely.
+I felt the mysterious ticking noise grow weaker.
+Its every slight diminishment of volume emptied the room of ideas and flooded it with a hundred farewells.
+Was the noise really coming to an end?
+Or were my senses failing completely?
 I still couldn’t tell as my head slowly inched downwards like a dying tree branch in the desert heat.

-For one brief second, I heard absolutely nothing at all, and had no time to consider what it meant before everything went black.
+For one brief elongated second, I heard absolutely nothing at all.
+Threadbare cognitions began formulating an idea of what it meant.
+Then stopped.
+And everything went black.

 Chapter 5: Night Session, Part 2